Birds

 Handling

 Use a soft cloth to gently pick up the bird, avoiding contact with its wings and legs to prevent injury.
-If the bird is severely injured, contact a wildlife rehabilitator.
+Contact a wildlife rehabilitator for advice.

 Avoid Disturbance